-Our headquarters are located in Irvine, California, where we lease approximately 60,000 square feet of general office space from an unaffiliated lessor.
+Our principal executive offices are located in Las Vegas, Nevada.
+Our operating headquarters are located in Irvine, California, where we lease approximately 60,000 square feet of general office space from an unaffiliated lessor.
 The annual base rent is approximately \$1.77 million, increasing to approximately \$1.80 million through 2016.